alexjohnj/genetic-mt1d/README.md

 misfit between the model's forward modelled response and the response in `data`.

 That is a (somewhat) long winded (but complete!, kinda) overview of using genetic-mt1d.
-Note that there is an example script in `examples/testGASnorcle.jl` that inverts some real world data to find the depth to the electric Moho.
+Note that there is an example function in `examples/examples.jl` that inverts some real world data to find the depth to the electric Moho.
 You can probably use that as a starting point.
 Also, all the code's documented and it integrates with Julia's help system nicely.
 Try typing `?Inversion` at the REPL to get some more info on the `Inversion` type,